Key concepts and terms about the mining industry

 Over 2 million + professionals use CFI to learn accounting, financial analysis, modeling and more.
 Unlock the essentials of corporate finance with our free resources and get an exclusive sneak peek at the first module of each course.

-Mining assets can be divided into two main categories: projects and operating mines.
+Mining assets can be categorized into two primary groups: projects and operational mines.

-Learn more about the mining industry and how to value a producing asset in CFIs Mining Financial Modeling & Valuation Course.
+Explore more about the mining industry and asset valuation through CFI's Mining Financial Modeling & Valuation Course.

 Link to shacman